-Do not operate a boat or allow passengers to boat while under the influence of alcohol and/or drugs.
+Do not operate a boat or allow passengers to boat while

 Boating under the influence of alcohol or drugs can be deadly.
 Alcohol and/or drug use is the leading contributing factor to all recreational boating fatalities.
 Alcohol and drugs can increase your reaction time and impair your judgment.
 Combined with the sun, wind, waves, and noise of other watercraft, the effects of drugs and alcohol can be increased and can significantly increase your reaction time.
 As the owner/operator, you are responsible for the alcohol/drug use and onboard behavior of your passengers.
 Additionally, civil lawsuits in cases of property damage or injury/death to others can result in significantly higher verdicts when alcohol or drugs are allowed.